 The remaining solution is symmetrical federalism to the existing devolved administrations and to new regional governments throughout England.
 This means allowing those new administrations powers equal to those exercised by Scotland.
 Again this would leave the UK parliament and government with MPs who were equal and Ministers who would look after UK-wide, non-devolved powers.

 We would hear that nobody in England wants regional government as we saw in the referendum over devolution in the North-East of England in 2004.
 That was a campaign led by John Prescott to introduce a regional government with very limited powers that was vulnerable to attack by a ‘no’ campaign focused on the ills of “useless” bureaucracy.
 There was no constitutional convention or engagement of citizens.
 If we talk of proper federalism based on DevoMax, and having engaged civil society in a proper debate, the chance to determine tax, spending, health, education, transport, police, justice, and almost everything that government does except for foreign, defence and monetary policies may be more popular – particularly since these powers would move from London without duplications.
 Regional identity in England varies, but there is a strong sense of identity in Yorkshire, the Midlands, London, and the South.
 What need to be abandoned are the regions invented by John Prescott.
 They are mostly too large and lack identity.
-Smaller counties with very strong identities could be regions, and this could include Cornwall.
-Micro-regions prosper in other countries, for example Ceuta (82,000 people) in Spain, Corsica (300,000) in France or the Aosta Valley (120,000 people) in Italy.
+Smaller counties with very strong identities like Cornwall could be regions.
+Micro-regions prosper in other countries, for example Ceuta (82,000 people) in Spain, Corsica (300,000 people) in France or the Aosta Valley (120,000 people) in Italy.
 Prescott’s regions lacked any chance of identity-formation precisely because they were too large and too few.
 Within England, he created only nine of them.
 This compares to 20 in Italy and 22 in France, which have a similar population size to the UK.
 In Spain, 40 million people live across 19 regions.

 Due to the referendum on Scottish independence, the UK government has committed itself to legislation for increased devolution of powers, or DevoMax.
 In return, a further reduction in the number of Scottish MPs at Westminster or taking away their right to vote on legislation for England is in the offing.